 Popular Platforms to Start Freelance Business in Nigeria

 These sites makes it easier to find client once you know how to use them.
+Personally, I started with fiverr and since then, I’ve earned thousands of dollars from the freelancing platform.

 Before choosing any of the above platforms, familiarize yourself with their terms and conditions, mode of payment and other requirements.